Kong (band)

-Kong is an Amsterdam-based band, known for creating an avant-garde mix of rock, electronica, and industrial.
+Kong is a Dutch, Amsterdam-based band, known for creating an avant-garde mix of rock, electronica, and industrial.
 Nearly all of Kong's music is instrumental, with the only vocals being an eclectic blend of sampling.
 The band takes a quadrophonic approach to their shows: live performances are played in a quadraphonic setup, with each band member having his/her own independent stage and PA system.

 History

 1988-2000

 Kong was formed in 1988 by guitarist/synth programmer Dirk de Vries, guitarist Aldo Sprenger, bassist/synth programmer Mark Drillich, and drummer Rob Smits.
 The band released their debut album Mute Poet Vocalizer in 1990 and started touring across Europe.
 Kong's second album Phlegm was released in 1992 and contains the band's best-known song Stockhouse.

 The band released the follow-up to Phlegm, Push Comes To Shove, in 1995.
 Shortly after the release, founding members Sprenger and Smits left the band and were replaced by guitarist Marieke Verdonk and drummer Rob Snijders.
 With this lineup, Kong recorded the album Earmined; their first album to be released by Roadrunner Records.
 Snijders left in 1998, and drumming duties for 1999's Freakcontrol album were split between new drummer Klaas Broekema and former member Rob Smits.

 After touring in support of Freakcontrol, the band decided to take an "open-ended sabbatical" and virtually disbanded.